-Only the Chair of Directors, AO, CFO, Chair of the LGC and the Clerk to the Governors of the LGC or Trust Board will have access to the paper records of Headteacher's.
+Only the Chair of Directors, AO, CFOO, Chair of the LGC and the Clerk to the Governors of the LGC or Trust Board will have access to the paper records of Headteacher's.
 These files will be kept with the Governors' papers in a locked file.

 Access to the computerised personnel records will only be granted to the staff mentioned above and they must ensure confidentiality of all such records.
 Personnel records are to be kept for 7 years after the individual has left.
-Or in line with the academies policy on record retention in line with GDPR.